 All other entities.
 All other taxpayers (including S corporations, partnerships, and trusts) deduct the environmental cleanup costs on the "Other Deductions" line of the appropriate federal income tax return.
-On the schedule attached to the return that separately identifies each expense included in "Other Deductions" write "Section 198 Election" on the line next to the environmental cleanup costs.
+On a schedule attached to the return that separately identifies each expense included in "Other Deductions" write "Section 198 Election" on the line next to the amount for environmental cleanup costs.